You are using an outdated browser. Please upgrade your browser to improve your experience

-This year’s forecast includes in-depth assessments on the stability prospects for all major regions, such as North America, the Middle-East, Asia, Africa and Europe, with special coverage on Covid-19 disruptions and forecasts for when countries will return to ‘normality’, climate change, and ongoing disruption to global supply chains.
+This year’s forecast includes in-depth assessments of the stability prospects for all major regions, such as North America, the Middle East, Asia, Africa and Europe, with special coverage on Covid-19 disruptions and forecasts for when countries will return to ‘normality’, climate change, and ongoing disruption to global supply chains.

 Key trends and forecasts that Dragonfly project and assess for 2022 include:

 Henry Wilkinson, Chief Intelligence Officer at Dragonfly, says:

 “What we forecast in 2022 are the implications of deepening systemic shifts in the international system.
 The rules-based international order continues to weaken in the face of waning US commitment to uphold it, disunity between democracies, and an intensifying spread of authoritarianism.
 The landscape remains extremely challenging for global businesses, and the state of world politics is highly unfavourable to meet wide-ranging threats and global risks.
 These include the impacts of the Covid-19 Omicron variant, strategic competition between the US and China, rising tensions over Ukraine and Taiwan, entrenching conflicts in Africa, widening inequalities globally, and acute and chronic environmental crises.